 One of the talking points used to defend capitalism is that capitalism creates jobs.
 The talking point does not say that capitalism is the best way to create jobs.
 That is because all economic activity potentially creates jobs and capitalism is just one type of economic activity.
 The reality is that only customers create jobs.
 Only when there is someone to pay for a product or service will anyone make money selling that product or service.
 Capitalists know this.
 The capitalist never says “oh, I have a pile of money, I’ll create a job.”
 They only hire employees if they believe they are needed to fill the requests of customers, resulting in sales and further resulting in profits that the capitalist can…. well… capitalize on.
 Customers create jobs.

-Free enterprise, not communism, is the system in which the worker owns the means of production.
-That is one count on which Marx was wrong.
+Free enterprise is the economic practice in which the worker owns the means of production.
+That is one count on which Marx was short-sighted.
 He threw out free enterprise with the dirty bathwater of capitalism.

 Different Relationships With Money

 Capitalism and free enterprise have different attitudes toward and relationships with money.
 Money, like ownership, is separated from labor in capitalism but overlapping with labor in free enterprise.
 Capitalism is appropriately named; it is about capital: money.
 Free enterprise is also appropriately named; it is about the business enterprise.